QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 β_0s = [10, 20, 30]
 β_1s = [1, 2, 3]

-# Use a for loop to plot each line with the corresponding scale
+# Use a for loop to plot lines
 def generate_plots(β_0s, β_1s, idx, line_kargs, legend_kargs):
     label_list = []
     for βs in zip(β_0s, β_1s):

-        # Use * to unpack βs and the tuple output from the generate_data function
+        # Use * to unpack tuple βs and the tuple output from the generate_data function
         # Use ** to unpack the dictionary of keyword arguments for lines
         ax[idx].plot(*generate_data(*βs), **line_kargs)